Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 Thanks just about a million for

-your terms darling good wishes.
+your turn’s darling ^good wishes.
 God

-bless & keep you safe always
+bless & Keep you safe aways

 France